tsnow/stressd/README.md

 ```

 Checkout http://0.0.0.0:9898 for a bare-bones HTML form.
 All the goody bits still need to be written and wired, but there's a skeleton now.

+### TODOs

+- Tests.
+I'm kind of cowboy-ing it at the moment.
+We'll wind up changing stuff anyway when we start playing with the hardware.